 The fact that these medicines contribute to nutritional deficiencies may surprise you.
 But this is for real.
-To metabolize birth controlling chemicals liver also needs an extra amount of vitamin C, B-complex vitamins, magnesium and zinc.
-This implies that any women using these is paving the path for nutritional deficiencies and allied ailments.
+To metabolize birth controlling chemicals liver also needs an extra amount of vitamin C, B-complex vitamins, magnesium, and zinc.
+This implies that any woman using these is paving the path for nutritional deficiencies and allied ailments.

-The yeast Candida albicans resides normally in the digestive tract.
-Some behavioral and lifestyle changes tend to disturb the delicate natural balance hence leading to overgrowth and infiltration of Candida albicans to other systems.
+The yeast Candida albicans normally resides in the digestive tract.
+Some behavioral and lifestyle changes disturb the delicate natural balance, leading to overgrowth and infiltration of Candida albicans to other systems.
 This leads to infections and other associated symptoms.

-Factors that tend to disbalance Candida growth include intake of antibiotics, birth control pills, over usage of processed foods, increased sugar intake and elevated stress levels.
-Several studies report the close link of Candida overgrowth and elevated progesterone levels.
-The overgrowth of this yeast leads to an excess of its toxins as well.
-Accumulation of these toxins initiates several other problems like migraines, endometriosis, fibromyalgia, infertility, skin disorders, mental health issues, PMS and digestive tract disturbances as well.
+Factors that tend to disbalance Candida growth include antibiotics, birth control pills, over usage of processed foods, increased sugar intake, and elevated stress levels.
+Several studies report the close link between Candida overgrowth and elevated progesterone levels.
+The overgrowth of this yeast leads to an excess of its toxins.
+Accumulation of these toxins initiates several other problems like migraines, endometriosis, fibromyalgia, infertility, skin disorders, mental health issues, PMS, and digestive tract disturbances as well.

-Mood Swings and Anxiety:
+3. Mood Swings and Anxiety

-Increased Chances of Cancer:
+4. Increased Chances of Cancer

 Few Most Popular Gynecologists: